DIRECTED ENERGY PROFESSIONAL SOCIETY

 • Precision targeting to focus effects on threats and avoid innocents

 Papers/presentations sought include updates and information on prospective new DE-IFC technologies.
 The desired end-state of this DE IFC session is to: build awareness, understanding, and appreciation of directed energy IFCs among the DOD's research and engineering community.
-Presentations and papers will be considered for acceptance at Distribution A, C, and D levels.
+Presentations and papers will be considered for acceptance at Distribution A level.

 Submission Instructions